Multilayer Packaging Recycling

-Currently, the packaging of many products that we consume on a daily basis, such as: meat or fish trays, drinks in tetrabriks (milk, juice, vegetable drinks...), pizzas, snacks..., are multilayer packaging that cannot be recycled, and end up directly in landfill, or can only be destroyed by incineration.
+Currently, the packaging of many products that we consume on a daily basis, such as: meat or fish trays, drinks in cartons (milk, juice, vegetable drinks...), pizzas, snacks..., are multilayer containers that cannot be recycled, and end up directly in the landfill, or can only be destroyed by incineration.
 Both solutions are disastrous for the natural environment.

-Annual cost of landfill fee for large multi-layer waste management companies
+Annual landfill fee cost of large multilayer waste management companies

-Solving the very serious problems caused by plastic waste pollution is a major need, not only because it involves governments and supranational organisations because of its harmful effects on the environment, climate change and health, but also because it responds to a growing market trend among consumers.
+Solving the very serious problems arising from plastic waste pollution is a necessity of the utmost magnitude, not only because it involves governments and supranational organizations due to its harmful effects on the environment, climate change and health, but also because it responds to a growing market trend among consumers.

-The technology developed by FYCH enables the recycling of multilayer packaging and develops a new concept of circular plastic industry.
-It converts multilayer packaging, consisting of several materials, into as many types of pure materials as there are layers in the packaging.
+The technology developed by FYCH enables therecycling of multi-layer packaging and develops a new concept of the circular plastics industry.
+It converts multi-layer packaging, made up of various materials, into as many types of pure materials as there are layers in the packaging.

-Pure materials that can be returned to the beginning of the production chain as raw materials identical to the original ones, thus building a sector of activity aligned with the principles of the Circular Economy.
+Pure materials that can be returned at the beginning of the production chain as raw materials identical to the originals, which makes it possible to build a sector of activity aligned with the principles of the Circular Economy.